vinarmani/truf-node/TERMINOLOGY.md

 - TABLE: One of the contract's building blocks, that defines the underlying data structure of the Stream.
 - ACTION: One of the contract's building blocks; defines Contract methods that can be called by the end-user, i.e.: data read-only or write methods.
 - EXTENSION: Short for Kwil extension.
-- PROCEDURE: Short for Kwil procedure (upcoming).
+- PROCEDURE: Short for Kwil procedure.
 - DATA PROVIDER: An entity that creates/pushes primitive data OR creates taxonomy definitions.
 - ENVIRONMENT: A TSN deployment that serves a purpose.
 E.g., local, staging, production.
 - PRIMITIVE: A data element that is supplied directly from Data Provider.